 decades.
-In the figure we see that government expenditure in a typical year ranges from below 10 percent of GDP to above 50 percent.
+In the figure we see that government expenditure in a typical year ranges from below 10 percent of GDP to well above 50 percent.
 We also see how the distribution drifts upwards over time, reflecting growth in the average size of government - the curve in the graph - by about 8 percent of GDP from the 1960s to the mid 1990s.
 (I will discuss these data further in Section 3.)
 Such differences and similarities cry out for an explanation.
 An important goal in the literature has thus been to construct a positive theory of economic policy.

-This brings me to the subject of my lecture, which I would like to devote to current research on largely unresolved issues.
-As the title suggests, I will focus on ongoing work attempting to identify what systematic effect political institutions might have on economic policy outcomes.
-To narrow this broad question down, I will confine the discussion to the institutions governing electoral rules and political regimes and their effect on fiscal policy, broadly defined.
+This brings me to the subject-matter of my lecture, which I will devote to current research on largely unresolved issues.
+As the title suggests, I will focus on attempts to identify what systematic effect political institutions might have on economic policy outcomes.
+This is, of course, a very broad question.1 To narrow it down, I will confine the discussion to the institutions governing electoral rules and political regimes and their effect on fiscal policy, broadly defined.
 This question is not only of academic interest.
-Reform of electoral institutions, for instance, have recently taken place in Japan, Italy and New Zealand and is a hotly debated issue in other countries.
-Theory and evidence on the policy consequences of alternative electoral rules would enlighten the discussion of reform.
+For instance, reform of electoral institutions has recently taken place in Japan, Italy and New Zealand and is a hotly debated issue in other countries.
+Theory and evidence on the policy consequences of alternative electoral rules would enlighten this debate.

-I will make two main points.
+I would like to make two main points.
 First, the question whether political institutions shape policy should naturally appeal to an economist.
 Second, the answer is yes; empirically, electoral rules and political regimes do seem to systematically influence the choice of fiscal instruments, as well as the incidence of corruption.